Kizaki

 Download Flow

-2. the platform rechecks file-read access when generating the download URL
+2. The platform rechecks file-read access when generating the download URL

-3. the client receives a presigned download URL
+3. The client receives a presigned download URL

 Authorization